108+ Earth Day Celebrations in Los Angeles

 12501 Seal Beach Blvd., Seal Beach, CA 90740

-Celebrate Earth Day at The Shops at Rossmoor on Saturday, April 12th from 11:00 am to 1:00 pm.
-The fun includes “ocean-themed crafts, face painting, games, balloon twisting, and more.”
-Families will also have the chance to “learn ways to help sea life with the Pacific Marine Mammal Center.”
+Celebrate Earth Day at The Shops at Rossmoor on Saturday, April 18th from 11:00 am to 1:00 pm.
+The fun includes ocean-themed crafts, character photos, balloon twisting, games, and more.
+Plus, children will have the chance to touch sea animals at the tide pool encounter.
+Each of the special activities is “designed to remind attendees of this year’s Earth Day theme, ‘Think Blue and Go Green,’ and the importance of safeguarding our natural resources for future generations.”
 Register online for this free event.

 Victor Valley Wastewater Reclamation Authority